Angela Rippon

 Rippon appeared on a Morecambe and Wise Christmas Show in 1976, presented the first two series of Top Gear and also presented Come Dancing.
-She hosted the Eurovision Song Contest in 1977.
+She hosted the Eurovision Song Contest 1977.
 She was a presenter on, and co-founder of, breakfast television franchisee TV-am.
 In the 1990s, she moved to radio, presenting daily news programmes for LBC Newstalk between 1990 and 1994, and appeared on Channel 4's The Big Breakfast as a stand-in newsreader.
 She presented the BBC broadcast of the United Kingdom Ballroom Championships at the Bournemouth International Centre in 1991.

-Rippon has written fourteen books, toured with a production of Anything Goes and presented a segment of BBC One's The One Show.

-Since 2009, she has co-presented the BBC consumer show Rip Off Britain with Gloria Hunniford and Julia Somerville and since 2013, she has co-hosted Holiday Hit Squad on the BBC alongside Helen Skelton and Joe Crowley.
-She also regularly voices the BBC One game show The Wall.
+Rippon has written fourteen books, toured with a production of Anything Goes and presented a segment of BBC1's The One Show.
+From 2009 until her departure in 2024, she co-presented the BBC One consumer show Rip Off Britain with Gloria Hunniford and Julia Somerville; in 2013 and 2014 she hosted Holiday Hit Squad alongside Helen Skelton and Joe Crowley.
+She was also the voiceover for the BBC1 game show The Wall and can currently be seen presenting occasionally on GB News.

-Currently, she is often seen presenting on GB News as a stand-in presenter for Alastair Stewart.

 Early life

-Rippon was born in Plymouth, Devon, into a working-class family.
+Angela May Rippon was born on 12 October 1944 in Plymouth, Devon, into a working-class family.
 Her father, John, was a Royal Marine; she first saw him in 1947 when he returned from World War II.
 Rippon's Scottish mother, Edna, worked at a fine china company called Lawley's and was also a seamstress.
 She attended Public Secondary School for Girls, Cobourg Street in Plymouth.